 30) What is a top-down and bottom-up approach to testing?

-Top-Down – Testing occurs from top to bottom.
-This is, high-level modules are tested first, and after that low-level modules.
-Lastly, the low-level modules are integrated into a high-level state to guarantee the framework is working as it is expected to.
+Top-down testing occurs from top to bottom.
+This is, high-level modules are tested first, and after that, low-level modules.
+Lastly, the low-level modules are integrated into a high-level state to guarantee the framework is working as it is expected.

 Bottom-Up – Testing occurs from base levels to high-up levels.
-The lowest-level modules are tested first and after that high-level state modules.
-Lastly, the high-level state modules correspond to a low level to guarantee the framework is filling in as it has been proposed.
+The lowest-level modules are tested first, and after that high-level state modules.
+Lastly, the high-level state modules correspond to a low level to guarantee the framework is functioning as it has been proposed.

-31) Do you know, what is difference between smoke testing and sanity testing?
+31) Do you know what the difference is between smoke testing and sanity testing?

 32) Do you know the difference between dynamic testing and static testing?